 Set against the backdrop of Wynwood’s muraled walls and swaying palm trees, the 2019 show saw the runway transform into a three-dimensional kaleidoscope.
-Dancers wore bejeweled high-neck bodysuits, accessorized with satin opera gloves and floating light orbs carefully situated around their necks.
+Dancers wore bejewelled high-neck bodysuits, accessorised with satin opera gloves and floating light orbs carefully situated around their necks.
 One model stepped out in a technicolour jumpsuit and a chainlink-and-plastic belt that spelled out “NASTY.”
 Another model donned a crop top and high-waisted jeans, which are graffitied with hand painted bananas and a message: “She’s the boss.”

 “ARTFASHION has been growing, and more and more people know about it,” Field says.
 “I’m happy with it because it’s healthy, it’s growing, and it supplies a good thing for the artists.”

 And, of course, it provides a built-in excuse for the busier-than-ever Field to come to Miami and take advantage of her South Beach ocean view.
 At the time, she was working on the city’s many film and TV sets, including Miami Rhapsody, the 1995 romcom starring Sarah Jessica Parker and directed by David Frankel (who went on to direct The Devil Wears Prada).
 Soon after, Parker landed the lead role in Sex and the City, and she recruited Field to costume design.
 The rest is fashion history.

 But when Miami-based production dried up — right around the time when Sex and the City took off — Field was unable to travel to the Florida hotspot as often as she would have liked.
 “Everything was emanating from New York,” she explains.